 2. Choose a Halloween Email Design

 After you plan them, it’s time to design your Halloween email marketing campaigns.
 To do it the right way, you’ll need an advanced email newsletter tool like Moosend or Mailchimp to offer you the right elements!

 Why?
 Because a plain campaign isn’t going to cut it!
-For the ultimate spooky email, you’re going to need GIFs, videos, high-quality visuals, spooky graphics (spider webs, jack-o-lanterns, etc.), and countdown timers.
+For the ultimate spook, you will need animated GIFs, videos, high-quality visuals, graphics (spider webs, jack-o-lanterns, etc.), and countdown timers.

 Below, let’s see the ingredients you need to nail those Halloween campaigns: